The Basics of Enhancing Safety with Electrical Control Panels

 Safety sensors, such as those found in light curtains, safety mats, and area sensors, may also be tied into machine or system control panels to stop equipment when an operator enters an unsafe area, preventing workplace injuries.
 Non-contact or interlock safety switches can also be employed to ensure that workers can’t bypass these safety guards and sensors as these switches and sensors will detect when a system is removed or bypassed and stop power to the machine or system.

 General Safety Tips to Prevent Electrical Injuries

 In addition to operating equipment and systems through a properly designed electrical control panel, it’s important to ensure that guards, shields, and other safety devices are used on the components and assemblies within an electrical panel to prevent accidental contact with energized components.
 Further, electrical components should be laid out in a manner that allows enough room to work within the panel enclosure and provides adequate airflow to prevent overheating.
 Proper lock-out/tag-out equipment and practices should always be used when working on electrically powered equipment and guidelines regarding the use of the correct personal protective equipment (PPE) should always be followed by employees and enforced by management to ensure that workers are wearing the right PPE for the job.

-For more information on how to design the safest electrical control panel and how to incorporate safety devices, such as light curtains and safety sensors, within it, please get in touch with an expert at John Henry Foster.
+For more information on how to design the safest electrical control panel and how to incorporate safety devices, such as light curtains and safety sensors, within it, please get in touch with an expert at JHFOSTER.